aboduo/resume/resume-eng.md

 - Ability to develop hybrid app using ionic
 - Familiarity with server side programming, be able to complete simple RestAPI server using spring boot/cloud or nodejs or php
 - Familiar with network, animation, multimedia, database
+- Good knowledge of data struct and algorithm

 ##Open Source